stoicacornel/Mini-Url-Restify/README.md

 Mini-URL-Restify
 ======
-In this App, the user is able to shorten URLs.
+In this App, the user is able to shorten URLs using Database mapping.

 Front-end not yet implemented.